mindspore-lab/mindone/examples/animatediff/README.md

 You can also create a new config yaml to specify the prompts to test and the motion moduel path based on `configs/prompt/v2/base_video.yaml`.

-Here are some generation results after training with 512x512 resolution and 16 frame data.
+Here are some generation results after MM training on 512x512 resolution and 16-frame data.

 <table class="center">
     <tr style="line-height: 0">